WE MET BEFORE?

 and affection.
 Any crumbs of nurturance he got from his parents,

-were miniscule/brief compared to their neglect or abuse.
-This
+these episodes were miniscule/brief compared to their neglect

-early pattern has set the stage for his obsessional
+or abuse.
+This early patterning has set the stage for his obsessional

 attraction to a borderline disordered individual, as he can't